jump-dev/Cbc.jl/README.md

 * ``ratioGap`` -- Terminate after optimality gap is smaller than this relative fraction.
 * ``threads`` -- Set the number of threads to use for parallel branch & bound

 The complete list of parameters can be found by running the ``cbc`` executable and typing ``?`` at the prompt.
-The [GAMS documentation describes many available options](http://www.gams.com/dd/docs/solvers/cbc.pdf).
+See also the useful [documentation](http://www.gams.com/dd/docs/solvers/cbc.pdf) prepared by GAMS.

 ### Using the C interface